OpenTechStrategies/ots-doctools/README.md

-If you are building a document from an OTS repository, the Makefile that came with that document should either find your installation of otsltx or do a hyperlocal install in a subdir of that document's directory.
+If you are building a document from an OTS repository, the Makefile that came with that document should either find your installation of ots-doctools or do a hyperlocal install in a subdir of that document's directory.
 The doc should build smoothly from there based on the doc-specific makefile in the document's repository.